-If the Company elects not to earn the additional 35% interest in the Cervantes Property, or fails to fulfill the requirements to earn such 35% interest, then a joint venture will be formed between the Company and Kootenay with the Company acting as the operator.
+If the Company elected not to earn the additional 35% interest in the Cervantes Property, or failed to fulfill the requirements to earn such 35% interest, then a joint venture will be formed between the Company and Kootenay with the Company acting as the operator.

 On March 1, 2019, the Company amended the Option Assignment Agreement.
-Subject to the Company paying to Kootenay US\$250,000 and issuing 700,000 of its common shares (the "Acquisition Payment") on or before the earlier of: (1) five business days following the execution of an option and joint venture agreement in connection with the property by the Company and another mining company; and (2) July 25, 2019, the Option Assignment Agreement is amended as follows:
+Subject to the Company paying to Kootenay US\$250,000 and issuing 700,000 of its common shares (the "Acquisition Payment") on or before the earlier of: (1) five business days following the execution of an option and joint venture agreement in connection with the property by the Company and another mining company; and (2) July 25, 2019, the Option Assignment Agreement was amended as follows:

-(An Exploration Stage Company) Management's Discussion and Analysis For the Three Months ended March 31, 2019 (expressed in Canadian dollars)
+(An Exploration Stage Company) Management's Discussion and Analysis For the Three and Six Months ended June 30, 2019 (expressed in Canadian dollars)